-It includes a few key measures about the running of the car, it includes warning lights for some of the measures that are not constantly displayed, it is constantly in your field of vision, it is real time, it is easy to read, and in some of the latest models it is even customisable.
+It includes a few key measures about the running of the car and it includes warning lights for some of the measures that are not constantly displayed.
+It is constantly in your field of vision, it is real time, and it is easy to read.
+In some of the latest models it is even customisable.

 It is something so common that it’s easy to underestimate its importance.